ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

 When you think that you are in the end - attempt your solution with `--solve` command-line flag.
 Your solution should be in JSON format and command-line application reads it from `STDIN`.
-See below for format.
+See below for the format.

 There are two twists: